jsl1114/jsl1114.github.io/me.md

 layout: page
 title: Hi, I'm Jason
 permalink: /
-description: I can see that you have walked thousands of miles just to reach this website, but that's just my homepage.
+description: I can see that you have walked thousands of miles just to reach this website, but it's just my homepage.
 Have fun...
 I guess.
 cover: true
 ---

 My name is Jason Liu (刘锦森), I am currently a rising sophmore at [NYU Courant](https://cims.nyu.edu/dynamic/) pursuing a joint major in [Computer Science & Data Science](https://cs.nyu.edu/home/undergrad/major_programs.html#csds) and a minor in [Business Studies](https://cas.nyu.edu/business/course-requirements/current-course-requirements.html#trackatop).

+I was born and raised in [Chengdu](https://en.wikipedia.org/wiki/Chengdu).
+I lived there until I recieved my middle school degree at [CDFLS](https://en.wikipedia.org/wiki/Chengdu_Foreign_Languages_School).
+Subsequenly, I went to (Rutgers Preparatory School)[https://www.rutgersprep.org/] in New Brunswick, New Jersey for high school and graduated with *Honors With Distinction* in 2022.